seanxuu/Machine-Learning-7126/README.md

 3. Discuss what you have learned from the data, try to make appropriate recommendation(s) to the management.

 Dataset provided: CustomerDataset.csv

+## Assignment 4 – Spam Email Prediction using Neural Network

+A cyber security company wishes to develop a SPAM filter based Artificial Neural Network.
+A sample of 4,600 emails are collected within a certain period randomly from the company’s email server, and 48 of words, 6 characters (or symbols) and other features are randomly picked from these email samples as input to train the Neural Network.
+The emails are then carefully labeled as SPAM or HAM (not spam).
+Your job is to build a Neural Network based spam filter and demonstrate the quality of your model.

+The dataset consists of 4,600 of labelled instances, in .csv format.
+The dataset is already randomized and the first 3,600 samples are for training, and the remaining 1,000 samples are for testing.

+You should include the following in your report (plus your Colab notebook with you Python code to get the results):

+1. Examine and understanding the feature set provided and handle any issues, if any, in the dataset.

+2. Design a multi-layer neural network, train the network with the appropriate validation, then test your final model.
+You may wish to tune your model if time permits.

+3. As a stretched goal (optional), try an ML model which is not a neural network and compare.

+4. Discuss what you have learned from this assignment and discuss how you may build a better email spam filter.

+Dataset provided: SpamDataset.csv